jhigman/sprat/README.md

-SATIR : Spreadsheet API Test Runner
+Sprat : Spreadsheet API Test Runner
 ===================================

 *Not ready for use yet.*